FACT-Finder-Web-Components/magento2-module/README.md

     }
 }
 ```
-It's a minimum configuration. `$product` constructor will be passed automatically and in method `getEntities` You should extract all required product data
+It's a minimum configuration. `$product` constructor will be passed automatically and in method `getEntities` You should extract all required data

 ## License
 FACT-Finder® Web Components License.
 For more information see the [LICENSE](LICENSE) file.